 Road Conditions in Ladakh

-Hence, one of the key areas to know before going on a self drive road trip to Leh Ladakh is the road conditions and the fuel stations or availability of fuel within Ladakh or inroads to Ladakh like Manali – Leh Highway and Srinagar – Leh Highway.
+Hence, one of the key areas to know before going on a self-drive road trip to Leh Ladakh is the road conditions and the fuel stations or availability of fuel within Ladakh or inroads to Ladakh like Manali – Leh Highway and Srinagar – Leh Highway.

 Index of Ladakh Road Conditions

 I have taken into account the overall driving comfort as well when suggesting a particular car type.
-So it is not just the driving but overall picture of which car is best for Ladakh trip.
+So it is not just the driving but overall picture of which car is best for the Ladakh road trip.

 PLEASE DO NOT take it literally especially when driving small cars to Ladakh as Sedans and Hatchbacks.
 Even, if it is mentioned that route is manageable for Sedans and Hatchbacks, you still have to drive with extreme caution and care.
 Hence, the seven tips mentioned in the article above will help you too on your Leh Ladakh road trip by car.